ILXNAH/docker-and-k8s/docs/08-laravel-php-project.md

       - php
       - mysql
 ```
-- you could create a separate `Dockerfile` to copy over snapshots for deploying images independently - without relying on bind mounts:
+- you can create a separate [`nginx.dockerfile`](/08-laravel-php/dockerfiles/nginx.dockerfile) to copy over snapshots for deploying images independently - without relying on bind mounts:
 ```dockerfile
 FROM nginx:stable-alpine